 Keep your avocado plant in a sunny area with warm weather, water so that the soil stays moist but not soggy, and fertilize regularly with an all-purpose houseplant fertilizer.
 If you notice the leaves turning yellow, you may be overwatering your avocado tree.

 This is what healthy avocado trees grown from seed will look like.
 If your avocado tree is drooping or the leaves look yellow, stop watering as much.

 Note: you may need to repot your avocado plant as it grows since a healthy plant will eventually need a larger pot.
 Wait until it has mature, well-established roots to transplant.

 Growing from a young tree

-Purchase a young tree online or from a nursery to grow your own avocado plant indoors.
+Purchase a young tree online or from a nursery to grow your avocado trees indoors.
 Remember, time and patience are key and there are a few very important steps you must follow for optimal success.

 - Step 1: If you ordered online, you will need to plant your tree in a large, well-draining pot filled with a cactus or citrus potting mix right away.
 If it is from the nursery, it may do well in its nursery pot for a while until it outgrows it.
 If it seems root bound or is already getting too large for the pot, repot it immediately.

 - Step 2: Place the pot in an area that receives full sun such as right next to a south-facing window, but not in direct sunlight.
 If you don’t get enough sunlight in your home, consider investing in a grow light.
 This may also be helpful for the winter months when there is no full sun or the sun isn’t as strong.
 The plant generally prefers temperatures that are at least 65 degrees Fahrenheit, but can survive in temperatures as long as 50 degrees Fahrenheit.